Looking for an in-depth USA travel guide?

 Q: What is the best road trip in the USA?

-There are plenty of great road trip routes you can take to explore the United States — and even great solo road trips!
+There are plenty of great road trip routes you can take to explore the United States — and even great solo road trips (becaue there truly are so many great places for solo travel in the United States).
 The one you choose definitely depends on what you want to see and how long you want to travel.

 If you want a comprehensive view of the country, though, consider taking two weeks for a cross-country road trip.
 There are lots of ways to do this but most travelers start in an east coast city like New York or Washington, D.C. and make their ways west.

 And for more of a straight shot across the country, there’s always US-50, or the Loneliest Road, running from Ocean City, MD to Sacramento, CA and passing through West Virginia, Ohio, Indiana, Illinois, Missouri, Kansas, Colorado, Utah, and Nevada.
-That’s one way to cross a bunch of states off your list!
+That’s one way to cross a bunch of states off your list and is a true highlight of any North America travel guide!

 Q: What are the best things to do in the USA?